Amitvardi/Lab-Project/README.md

 # step 9 - scrapping Coursera website:

-We scrapped the Coursera website according to the general subjects we tested. we collect  for each general subject the first 8 pages each page contain 12 courses, as a result 12*8=96 courses for each subject. we did this process for 8 courses , overall 96*8=768 courses.
+We scrapped the Coursera website according to the general subjects we tested. we collect  for each general subject the first 8 pages each page contain 12 courses, as a result 12 X 8=96 courses for each subject. we did this process for 8 courses , overall 96 X 8=768 courses.

 As a result of the huge amount of courses we have collected, we have selected the top 3 courses from some of the general subjects for presentation purposes only.